Getting Started for Video Conferences

 In the Settings → Video → Streams section, you can configure the following parameters:

-1. The default bitrate is the number of bits transmitted per unit of time, which determines the quality of the audio and video stream.
+1. Default bitrate refers to the number of bits transmitted per unit of time, indicating the quality of the audio and video stream.
 The higher the bitrate, the better the quality of the audio and video stream.

-2. Bandwidth tracking involves monitoring the data transmission volume for analysis and optimization of the network channel in use.
+2. Video traffic shaping is the monitoring of transmitted data volume for analysis and optimization of the utilized network channel.

-3. Set adaptive video quality control depending on the channel bandwidth.
+3. Adaptive bitrate - adaptive video quality management based on bandwidth.

-4. Automatic recovery of lost packets.
-This feature is useful for SIP calls in networks with regular packet loss not caused by data channel overload on the route.
-It allows for the recovery of up to 10% of lost packets using TrueConf FEC technology and up to 5% without retransmissions or temporary image quality degradation.
+4. Forward error correction is the automatic recovery of lost packets.
+It is beneficial for SIP protocol calls in situations where there are regular packet losses in the network that are not due to data channel congestion along the route.
+It allows the recovery of up to 10% of lost packets (using TrueConf FEC technology) and up to 5% without retransmissions and temporary video quality degradation.

-- By default, the system automatically selects the profile based on the current communication conditions and the type of video data.
+- <interface ru="По умолчанию" en="Default"/> – the profile is automatically selected by the system based on the current connection conditions and type of video data.

-- Balance – a balanced profile that aims to maintain a comfortable resolution and frame rate for as long as possible while ensuring high visual quality.
+- <interface ru="Баланс" en="Balanced"/> – a balanced profile that aims to maintain a comfortable resolution and frame rate for as long as possible while ensuring high visual quality.

-- Detailing – optimized for maximum resolution at the expense of reduced frame rate.
+- <interface ru="Детализация" en="High quality"/> – optimized for maximum resolution by reducing the frame rate.

-- Motion – designed for video with high dynamics, requires a high bitrate to maintain high resolution.
+- <interface ru="Движение" en="Movement"/> is designed for high-action video and requires a high bitrate to maintain high resolution.

-- Speaker mode is optimized for high-quality transmission with minimal movement on screen and is used in specialized scenarios.
+- <interface ru="Диктор" en="Speaker"/> is optimized for high-quality transmission with minimal movement in the frame and is used in specialized scenarios.

-- Balance – maintains comfortable quality with moderate frame rate and resolution.
+- <interface ru="Баланс" en="Balanced"/> – maintains comfortable quality with moderate frame rate and resolution.

-- Detailing – maximum resolution with a reduced frame rate.
+- <interface ru="Детализация" en="Content"/> – maximum resolution with reduced frame rate.

-- Video film – optimized for dynamic video streams with high bitrate and resolution.
+- <interface ru="Видеофильм" en="Video"/> – optimized for dynamic video streams with high bitrate and resolution.

-- Documents – optimized for long-term broadcasting of static images with maximum resolution at minimal bitrate.
+- <interface ru="Документы" en="Documents"/> is optimized for long-term broadcasting of static images with the highest possible resolution at a minimal bitrate.

-• The percentage of channel bandwidth allocated to the additional stream (for content broadcasting) refers to the bitrate portion separated from the main video stream for presentation broadcasting; in this way, the total bandwidth is divided between the main video stream and the presentation stream.
+• Secondary channel bandwidth - the percentage of channel bandwidth allocated for the additional stream (for content broadcasting), representing the bitrate separated from the main video stream for presentation broadcasting.
+In this case, the total bandwidth is divided between the main video stream and the presentation stream.

 # Layout settings

-To configure the video layout settings, go to Settings → Video → Layout, where you can:
+To configure the video layout settings, go to the Settings → Video → Layout section, where you can:

-• In the Hide selfview section, you can configure whether you will see the image from your own camera during a call.
+• In the Self-view section, configure whether you will see the image from your own camera during a call.

 • Choose the video scaling mode on the screen:

-• Crop to fill – displays the video layout so that the image fills the screen.
+• Crop to fill window – displays the video layout so that the image fills the screen.

-• Enable the overlapping layout mode, which allows one video window to expand to full screen, while the other participants' slots are placed on top of it.
-Below that, configure the Overlap coefficient.
+• Enable the overlay layout mode, where one video window is expanded to fill the entire conference screen, with other participants' slots placed on top of it.
+Below, adjust the Overlay coefficient.

-For the video layout schemes generated on TrueConf Group, refer to the user documentation "Layout Management" section.
+For video layout schemes generated on TrueConf Group, refer to the "Layout Management" user documentation.

 # Call settings

-In the Configuration → Call → Call settings section, you can configure general parameters for handling video calls:
+In the Settings → Calls → Call settings section, you can set the general parameters for managing video calls.

 1. Allow the use of SIP and H.323 protocols.

-2. The order of protocols used when making a call.
+2. The sequence of protocols used during a call.

 3. Permission to remotely control the camera connected to TrueConf Group.